drink portland mobile

 The Shark Week Drinking Game

-Shark Week is one of cable's longest-running annual program, and this year celebrates its 25th anniversary.
+Shark Week is one of cable's television's longest-running annual programs — this marks year 29 for the series.
 Broadcast in more than 72 countries around the globe, the Discovery Channel's week-long parade of television programs devoted to the ferocious fish was originally developed to help the average person have greater respect for sharks.
-The 2012 edition begins August 12, to show our respect, we've developed a way to enjoy this ocean extravaganza even more.
+The 2016 edition begins June 26.
+To show our respect, we've developed a way to enjoy this ocean extravaganza even more.

 Without further ado, we give you: